Xiaohan5349/approw-docs-v1/docs/en/guides/authentication/mfa/email-code.md

 ## Overview

-MFA is a security system that is a secondary identity verification for verifying the legitimacy of an operation.
+MFA is a security system as a secondary identity verification for verifying the legitimacy of an operation.
 For example, remote login requires email verification.
 This article introduces the multi-factor authentication method based on email verification code.

 ## Prerequisite